jrasmusson/ios-starter-kit/basics/UITableView/HeaderFooterNib/README.md

 ### Section header simple

-Currently we are providing a simple section header title like this.
+You can either use the default section header that comes with the `UITableView`.

 ```swift
 // MARK: - UITableViewDataSource